1795 16Row Split 31 or 32 Planter

 ExactRate app on Gen 4

 Easily adjust target rate and speed without leaving your seat.
 With turn compensation, inner and outer rates are automatically adjusted to maintain consistent application across the full width of the planter.
-This ultimately reduces the risk of seed burn by over application (turn compensations requires a global positioning system [GPS] receiver).
+This ultimately reduces the risk of seed burn by over application (turn compensations require a global positioning system [GPS] receiver).
 Another helpful feature is row-by-row section control for reduced overlap on headlands and waterways.
 Gen 4 Documentation creates as-applied maps showing what product was applied where, providing accurate record-keeping.

 It is very challenging to get the crop planted during the optimum planting window or as close to the optimum planting day as possible.
 Rate-of-yield loss accelerates greatly after the optimum window has passed.
 This is especially true in the northern U.S. and Canada.
 ExactEmerge maintains accurate speed placement at higher speeds; growers can avoid missing that peak planting time, thereby helping to get the highest crop yields.